 When a student's CUM GPA falls below 2.50 the student is placed on probation.
 In order to graduate a student must have a CUM GPA of 2.50 or higher.
-A student is dismissed if the CUM GPA is below 2.50 for two semesters of full-time course work.
+A student is dismissed if the CUM f) Removal from Probation

+GPA is below 2.50 for two semesters of full-time course work.
 Nondegree students are dismissed after one semester with a CUM GPA below 2.50.